ArthurCrespy/kfs/boot.md

 This section is where the multiboot header is defined. *The header is a special data structure that tells the bootloader info about the kernel.*

     align 4
-Ensures that the header is 4-bytes aligned, which is required by the multiboot specification.
+Ensures that the header is 4-bytes aligned, which is required by the multiboot specification. *In x86, most data types are 4 bytes in size, and the CPU can read and write memory faster when data is aligned due to its natural size.*

 	    dd MAGIC
 	    dd MBFLAGS